Creating Consequence of Failure Ratings

 Politically problematic/becomes a major news story.

-System staff will assign a consequence of failure to an asset rating based on the rating structure they created.
-Staff must consider all three consequence categories when assigning a rating in order to make informed judgements about the consequence of failure across all types of assets.
-If the system has the ability to collect and store the information, it is also valuable to identify which types of consequences (financial, environmental, social) are likely to dominate the analysis.
-For example, Asset A has the potential for serious social consequences and the likelihood is rated a 4.
+Utility staff will assign a consequence of failure to an asset rating based on the rating structure they create.
+Staff must consider all three consequence categories when assigning a rating to make informed judgements about the consequences of failure across all types of assets.
+If the system can collect and store information, it is also valuable to identify which types of consequences (financial, environmental, social) are likely to dominate the analysis.
+For example, Asset A has the potential for serious social consequences, and the likelihood is rated a 4.
 Asset B has minor financial consequences, and the consequence is rated 2.
-There are no industry standards for consequence of failure for given assets, so they are best defined by system personnel as described previously.
+There are no industry standards for consequence of failure of given assets, so they are best defined by system personnel as described previously.
 However, the more applicable empirical data that is collected on an asset, the more accurate and objective the consequence of failure estimate will be and the more consistent they will be with industry best practice.

 Collecting data to help determine the consequence of failure for green assets may be more challenging initially because their inclusion in this type of analysis is a relatively new practice compared to gray assets.
 Additionally, collecting the appropriate data may require expertise that is outside the typical knowledge of a water or wastewater system (e.g., fire, forestry, geomorphology).